Solute transport due to Periodic Loading in a Soft Porous Material: Solute transport and mixing

-In summary, this analysis reveals the link between transport fluxes and loading parameters and, consequently, with the poromechanics of periodic loading.
-We identify two principal regions of the $A-T$ domain shown in Figure~\ref{fig:delta-chi-maps}: \begin{itemize} \item $T\gtrsim 0.1\pi$: the loading is slow, and the strength of dispersion is roughly proportional to $A/T$.
+In summary, this analysis reveals the link between transport fluxes and loading parameters and, consequently, the poromechanics of periodic loading.
+Through the travel distance $\delta_\mathrm{est}$, we are able to capture the three main transport regimes, corresponding to analogous regions of the $A-T$ domain shown in Figure~\ref{fig:delta-chi-maps}: \begin{itemize} \item $T\gtrsim 0.3\pi$: the loading is slow and the strength of dispersion is roughly proportional to $A/T$.
 Thus, faster and larger deformations progressively increase the strength of dispersion relative to diffusion.
-In particular, as $T$ decreases $ | v_f-v_s| $ reaches higher peaks, promoting hydrodynamic dispersion, which is the dominant mechanism for this region. \item $T \lesssim 0.1 \pi$: the loading is fast and the strong localisation of the flow and deformation near the left boundary dominates, increasingly suppressing dispersion in the interior as $T$ further decreases.

-\end{itemize} Note that the quantitative values of $\delta$ and $\chi$ also depend on the specific values of $\mathrm{Pe}^{-1}$ and $\alpha$, but the evolution of the porosity and fluid velocity with $A$ and $T$ does not.
+In particular, $|v_f-v_s|$ reaches higher peaks as $T$ decreases, promoting hydrodynamic dispersion, which is the dominant mechanism for this region. \item $0.1 \pi \lesssim T \lesssim 0.3 \pi$: the loading is fast, with an optimal balance between magnitude and depth of the fluid fluxes; dispersion is at its peak. \item $T \lesssim 0.1 \pi$: the loading is fast and the strong localisation of the flow and deformation near the left boundary dominates, increasingly suppressing dispersion in the interior as $T$ further decreases. \end{itemize} Note that the quantitative values of $\delta$ and $\chi$ also depend on the specific values of $\mathrm{Pe}^{-1}$ and $\alpha$, but the evolution of the porosity and fluid velocity with $A$ and $T$ does not.
 As a result, varying $\mathrm{Pe}^{-1}$ and $\alpha$ would change the width and height of the curves in figure~\ref{fig:delta-chi-maps}, but would not change the qualitative features of these plots or the position of the central peak.